 Who Gets Notice Before and After Informal Probate

 Informal probate is streamlined, but it is not silent.
 Arizona law requires the applicant to notify certain people at two key stages.
 Before the registrar issues a statement of informal probate, notice goes to anyone who previously demanded it under section 14-3204 and to any personal representative already serving.
-Beyond those parties, no pre-issuance notice is required.
+Beyond those parties, no pre-issuance notice is required for the application for informal probate.

 The applicant must give notice as described by section 14-1401 of the applicant's application for informal probate: 1.
 To any person demanding it pursuant to section 14-3204.
 2. To any personal representative of the decedent whose appointment has not been terminated.

 A.R.S. § 14-3306(A)After the registrar issues the statement of informal probate, a second round of notice kicks in.
-The applicant has thirty days to provide written information to all heirs and devisees, including a copy of the will.
-This notice must identify where the estate papers are filed and explain that anyone who wants to contest the probate has four months from receipt to start a formal testacy proceeding.
+The applicant has thirty days to provide written information to all heirs and devisees.
+This must include a copy of the will.
+The notice should identify where the estate papers are filed, which is typically with the superior court.
+It must also explain that anyone who wants to contest the probate has four months from receipt to start a formal probate proceeding.

 The Four-Month Window to Contest